Skip to content

 Repeat until at least 3 inches long.
 Check on the RS, in between your garter edging.
 Those 18 sts should be 4” wide.
 If they are not, go up or down a needle size and starting on the WS of your current swatch: Knit across (this will give you a delineating purl bump row visible on the RS), then knit across the RS and continue in pattern starting on Row 1 and knit with that new needle for 3 more inches.
 Continue in this manner until you get the right needle size for gauge.
 If you’re off by 1/2 stitch you will probably be ok, but this is why I want to check your gauge swatch in class.
 And no stretching! :)

 As with all of my classes the class fee is $20 per session paid to me.
 This also gets you 10% off all yarn/notions purchased on the day of the class.
-Also included will be help sessions every Sunday in October and November from 2:30-3:30pm.
+Also included will be help sessions every Sunday in November from 2:30-3:30pm.

 Back to top